tyui592/Real_Time_Helmet_Detection/README.md

 I used the [SafetyHelmetWearing-Dataset(SHWD)](https://github.com/njvisionpower/Safety-Helmet-Wearing-Dataset) to detect helmet or person.

-I will continue to update the entries to be filled in [TODO](https://github.com/tyui592/Real_Time_Helmet_Detection/wiki/TODO) for improving performance.
+I will continue to update the entries to be filled in [TODO](https://github.com/tyui592/Real_Time_Helmet_Detection/wiki/TODO) for research.

 ## Requirements
 - [imgaug](https://github.com/aleju/imgaug) (v0.4.0)